Pauan/blender-rigid-body-bones/README.md

 Blender can do all of that, however it is ***incredibly*** time consuming and tedious:

-* You must manually create new cubes and align them with the bones (in the correct axis rotation).
+* You must manually create a cube for every bone and align them with the bones (in the correct position, size, and rotation).

    Whenever you change the bones you must manually realign the cubes.

-* You must manually set all the proper settings (wireframe, show on top, unselectable, etc.)
+* You must manually set all the proper settings (rigid body, wireframe, show on top, unselectable, etc.)

-* You must manually create empties and set up constraints between the cubes.
+* You must manually create an empty for every cube (in the correct position and rotation) and set up constraints between the cubes.

+   Whenever you change the bones you must manually realign the empties.

 * You must create "blank" cubes which are parented to bones, and then attach other cubes to it.

    You must remember to manually disable collisions for these blank cubes.

+* You must add `Child Of` bone constraints to the bones and use `Set Inverse`.

+   You must do this again every time you change the bones.

-* You must remember to unparent/reparent the bones when changing between Edit and Pose mode.
+* You must unparent/reparent the bones when changing between Edit and Pose mode.

 If you try to do it by hand, you will waste many hours of time.